Before I discovered My Top Tier Business (MTTB) by Matt Loyd, I had reviewed another one of his programs called MOBE.

 Red Flag (Scam)

-1 out of 10 stars.
+0 out of 10 stars.
 I do not recommend it.
 I find many of it’s tactics wrong and believe MOBE is a pyramid scheme.
+And in hindsight, I was right since this program got exposed for being a total scam.

 So where can you go from here?